-Entering the grounds under the 400 giant oak trees is reason enough to visit this plantation.
+Entering the grounds under the 400 giant oak trees is reason enough to visit this Boone Hall Plantation.
 It’s one of America’s oldest working farms and is best known for producing cotton and pecans.
-Tour the old slave quarters and the plantation home to get a sense of what it would have been like to live here in the 1800’s.
+Tour the old slave quarters and the plantation home to get an in-depth look at what it was like to live here in the 1800s.

 2) Go Camping at Congaree National Park

-Congaree is about 2 hours outside of the city and is one of the most unique parks we’ve ever visited.
+Congaree National Park is about 2 hours outside of Charleston and is one of the most unique parks we’ve ever visited.
 It’s a massive floodplain that boasts the largest intact expanse of old growth bottomland hardwood forest remaining in the southeastern United States.
-There are a couple campgrounds that offer peace and quiet away from the hustle and bustle of city life.
+There are a couple of campgrounds that offer peace and quiet away from the hustle and bustle of city life.